-In the decade since we began offering computer forensic services our tools vendors have developed new, powerful capabilities that have changed the game in settlement conferences and the courtroom for attorneys like you.
-These are the innovative, groundbreaking computer forensic tools we use to examine computers and USB storage drives from people like your clients every day.
+Since we began offering computer forensics services our tools have been enhanced with new, powerful capabilities.
+They have changed the game in settlement conferences and the courtroom for attorneys like you.

-Arguably the most important breakthrough has been the integration of computers, phones, and cloud evidence altogether in the same digital forensic data set or container.
+Most important of the many technological breakthroughs has been the integration of computers, phones, and cloud evidence altogether in the same digital forensic data set or container.
 Combining the evidence sources into one corpus has enabled qualitatively new forms of integrated and probative analysis.
 We map out digital connections to show the movement of key documents, files, and data between computers, phones, and the cloud.
 This evidence helps to prove up theft of intellectual property or proprietary data cases.
 We build a connection graph and a timeline for your adversary’s misappropriated document to show its journey and how and when it changed along the way.
 These demonstrative exhibits enable visually persuasive ways of showing and telling your client’s story.

 Our powerful computer forensics tools recover deleted email, documents, and iPhone backups from computer drives, both Windows and Mac. iPhone backups are time capsules the computer’s user may be unaware of or ignore.
 But when examined in our lab we can reveal all the recoverable mobile evidence from that iPhone in the past for you including live and deleted text messages, calls, contacts, and other mobile app evidence.